VCU-CS-Capstone/cs-25-328-tenant-self-service-portal/Status Reports/Status Report Spring Week 06.md

 ## 1) Accomplishments this week ##
 - Created schema for database; Connections to Render database established
 ## 2) Milestones to be completed next week ##
+- Continue working on endpoints to communicate with database
+- Testing database with endpoints
 ## 3) Issues, problems or concerns ##
+- Establishing proper connection to DB